 A religious community is a specific kind of community.
 Unlike a sports league or a social club, a religious community expects that its members hold certain beliefs and values.
 The religious community embraces both the singular “one” while simultaneously representing the plural “one.”
 A significant number of differences may exist between members in various aspects of their lives, but on the important question of religious identity, the Jewish community represents a collective bound by tradition, history and practice.
 To choose to be a member of the Jewish people as a convert is to stake a claim in its future, to connect to its past, to commit to its principles, and to observe its rituals and customs.

 The convert voluntarily makes an exceptional commitment to living a Jewish life and Judaism requires that we truly love the stranger, for we were strangers in the land of Egypt.
 In the Torah, there are many references to "the strangers who dwell among you" or "righteous proselytes" or "righteous strangers."
 These are various classifications of non-Jews who lived among Jews, adopting some or all of the beliefs and practices of Judaism without going through the formal process of conversion and becoming Jews.
-Once a person has converted to Judaism, however, he is not referred to by any special term, he is as much a Jew as anyone born Jewish.
+Once a person has converted to Judaism, however, they are not referred to by any special term, they are as much a Jew as anyone born Jewish.

 Many people identify with Jewish values and beliefs, appreciate Jewish culture, and admire Jewish stories of survival.
 But the convert feels a deep connection to the Jewish people and a commitment to leading a Jewish life.
 My own process of conversion has not changed me: It has revealed who I always was and validated my Jewish heart.
 I was a stranger, a sojourner, and now I have come home.
 The formal ritual of conversion – going before aand immersing in the – authenticates my identity and affirms my rightful place among the Jewish people.
 It is important because my life would not feel legitimate and complete without it.